JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 ## Using plugins in an experiment
 <em><b>Requirements :
+- Only one person in front of the kinect !
 - Adequate space (130 centimeter/4.25 feet minimum and 300 centimeter/938 feet maximum) between the camera and the participant
 - Cleared space between the camera and the participant to ensure accurate measurements
 - If possible, a uniform background color for the participant